Relativistic feedback mechanism in homogeneous electric fields revisited: Positron- and Gamma- relativistic feedback mechanisms

 \begin{itemize} \item $N_{RREA}^{1}=N_0$, \item $N_{\gamma}^{0}=0$. \end{itemize}

-According to \cite{Babich:2020}, short-term disordered development of RREA transfers into a stationary mode of RREA generation.
 It is critical to discuss the nature of $\nu_{...}$ coefficients before attempting to find the stationary mode of electron avalanche generation.
 A close examination of the equation (\ref{eq3.1}) reveals that no positron-related processes are taken into account.
 However, these physics must be factored into $\nu_{e^-}$, which represents a positron feedback mechanism.
 All gamma generation processes are hidden in $\nu_{e^{-} \gamma}$.
 Finally, the gamma feedback mechanism is taken into account by $\nu_{\gamma e^{-}}$, which represents the reproduction of RREA by gamma feedback in each generation.
-Positron and gamma feedback mechanisms in this section are considered independent mechanisms.